Battle of Gaugamela: Alexander's march through Mesopotamia

-After crossing the Euphrates, Alexander followed a northern route instead of a direct southeastern route to Babylon.
+Alexander crossed the Euphrates in the summer of 331 BC.
+From there, he followed a northern route instead of a direct southeastern route to Babylon.
 While doing so he had the Euphrates and the mountains of Armenia on his left.
 The northern route made it easier to forage for supplies and his troops would not suffer the extreme heat of the direct route.
-Captured Persian scouts reported to the Macedonians that Darius had encamped past the Tigris River and wanted to prevent Alexander from crossing.
+Captured Persian scouts reported to the Macedonians that Darius had encamped past the Tigris river.
 Alexander found the Tigris undefended and succeeded in crossing it with great difficulty.

-In contrast, Diodorus mentions that Mazaeus was only supposed to prevent Alexander from crossing the Tigris.
+By contrast, Diodorus mentions that Mazaeus was only supposed to prevent Alexander from crossing the Tigris.
 He would not have bothered to defend it because he considered it impassable due to the strong current and depth of the river.
 Furthermore, Diodorus and Curtius Rufus mention that Mazaeus employed scorched-earth tactics in the countryside through which Alexander's army had to pass.

-After the Macedonian army had crossed the Tigris a lunar eclipse occurred.
-Following the calculations, the date must have been October 1 in 331 BC.
-Alexander then marched southward along the eastern bank of the Tigris.
-On the fourth day after the crossing of the Tigris his scouts reported that Persian cavalry had been spotted, numbering no more than 1000 men.
-When Alexander attacked them with his cavalry force ahead of the rest of his army, the Persian cavalry fled.
-Most of them escaped, but some were killed or taken prisoner.
-The prisoners told the Macedonians that Darius was not far away, with his encampment near Gaugamela.
+After the Macedonian army had crossed the Tigris, a near-total lunar eclipse occurred on 20–21 September 331 BC.
+Four days later, Alexander's army spotted members of Mazaeus' cavalry and captured one or two, who gave information about the location of Darius' army at Gaugamela, some eight miles away.
+In light of the ground-flattening efforts taking place at Gaugamela, Alexander determined that Darius did not intend to change locations, and allowed his troops four days to rest before engaging Darius' army in battle.
+Following the calculations, the date of the Battle of Gaugamela must have been 1 October in 331 BC.